Preventive Dentistry — Crookston, MN

 - Consultation – before leaving, patients sit down face to face with the dentist to discuss their current state of oral health, treatment options, and goals for lifelong oral health

 At these regular visits, we’re happy to answer questions, explain or demonstrate proper at-home hygiene, and make recommendations to protect or improve oral health.
-Most importantly, visiting our office regularly allows Dr. Jaclyn Jensen and her team to become familiar with your smile and recognize changes in earlier stages.
+Most importantly, visiting our dental office regularly allows Dr. Tiara Applequist and her team to become familiar with your smile and recognize changes in earlier stages.

 While brushing and flossing are essential parts of maintaining a healthy smile, some patients still struggle with keeping the deep pits and grooves of their back teeth completely clean, resulting in the creation of cavities over time.
 Thankfully, dental sealants create a barrier between tooth enamel and the potentially damaging effects of bacteria.
 Bacteria live in the mouth and are essentially harmless, but like all living organisms, they digest nutrients and excrete waste.
 The sticky, acidic byproduct of bacteria is called plaque, and it is the cause of tooth decay and gum disease.
 Dental sealants prevent plaque from building up and keep tooth enamel strong.